backupbrew/switchbrew/HID services.md

 ## PackedMomentProcessorConfig

-This is a 0x20-byte
+This is a 0x20-byte struct.
+This is converted from another structure by the official user-process.
-struct.

 | Offset | Size | Description            | DefaultConfig                  |
 | ------ | ---- | ---------------------- | ------------------------------ |